roblaing/webgames/ricerocks/README.md

 disenchanted with and am attempting to apply <a href="https://en.wikipedia.org/wiki/Event-driven_programming">
 event-driven programming</a>.

+Broadly, I've based my JavaScript on the W3C's <a href="https://courses.edx.org/courses/course-v1:W3Cx+HTML5.2x+4T2015/course/">
+HTML5 Part 2</a> whose second week is titled "Game Programming with HTML5" which I've used to structure my notes on.

 For this style of programming with JavaScript, our basic building block is
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener">
 target.addEventListener(type, listener [, options]);</a> and the first thing to think of is what the user inputs are going to be.

 In RiceRocks, a simple version of the old arcade game Asteroids, the user presses arrow keys to maneuver and the space bar to shoot.
-(ArrowDown does nothing).
 The limited number of events to handle make it a nice introduction.

 So the <em>event type</em> whe are interested in are
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/Document/keydown_event">keydown</a> and